operand/agency/README.md

-Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of input as actions back to the `Flask` application, which in-turn forwards them to their intended receiver.
+Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of input as actions back to the `Flask` application, which in-turn sends them to their intended receiver in the space.

 ## Namespacing and Adding the Web Application